tmiddlet/CTF/GoogleCTF2020/WhatLurksBelow/README.md

 ![flowgraph 2](files/images/img7.png)
 ![constellation 2](files/images/img6.png)

-After adding my bestguess at a relevant filter, we get something much more promising - this looks like a BPSK constellation!
-That's great news, because BPSK is very easy to decode
+After adding my best guess at a relevant filter, we get something much more promising - this looks like a BPSK constellation!
+That's great news, because BPSK is very easy to decode.

-I threw on a Clock Recovery Block to get a an acceptable constellation and some additional garbage to make it output a string of ones and zeros to a text file.
-This flowgraph really isn't very good and I get some bit errors, but the sequence repeats several times so I was able to use that as a rudimentary error correction code, and fix the bit errors in a text editor.
+I threw on a Clock Recovery Block to get a an acceptable constellation, and some additional garbage to make it output a string of ones and zeros to a text file.
+This flowgraph really isn't very good and produces some bit errors, but the sequence repeats several times so I was able to use that as a rudimentary error correction code, and fix the bit errors in a text editor.
 ![flowgraph 3](files/images/img9.png)
 ![constellation 3](files/images/img8.png)